tango-controls/rfc/10/RequestReply.md

 ### Client duty
 #### Reconnection

-The client (API?)
-SHALL manage connections to any Device Servers it is using.
+The client SHALL manage connections to any Device Servers it is using.

-When sending any request to a Device Server the client (API?)
-SHALL:
+When sending any request to a Device Server the client:
-* check if the connection to the Device Server is established and active,
+* SHALL check if the connection to the Device Server is established and active,
-* if the connection is not yet established or broken, the client (API?)
-SHALL try to connect to the Device Server,
+* if the connection is not yet established or broken, the client SHALL try to connect to the Device Server,
-* if the connection cannot be made within a specified time defined by a user (timeout) the client (API?)
-SHALL inform the user by throwing a DevFailed exception,
+* if the connection cannot be made within a specified time defined by a user (timeout) the client SHALL inform the user by throwing a DevFailed exception,
-* if the connection is established and active, the client (API?)
-SHALL use this connection to send the request,
+* if the connection is established and active, the client SHALL use this connection to send the request,
-* if the client (API?) get no response within a certain time defined by a user (timeout) the connection SHALL be set to broken (teardown) and the client (API?)
-SHALL inform the user via throwing a DevFailed exception,
+* if the client get no response within a certain time defined by a user (timeout) the connection SHALL be set to broken (teardown) and the client SHALL inform the user via throwing a DevFailed exception,
-* the client (API?)
-SHALL respond adequately to any information on the connection state changes provided be the connection itself (e.g. os level exceptions).
+* the client SHALL respond adequately to any information on the connection state changes provided by the connection itself (e.g. os level exceptions).

 ### Version compatibility
 TODO describe here in which condition